 The market price of our common stock could decrease significantly as a result of sales of a large number of shares of our common stock in the public market, and the perception that these sales could occur may also depress the market price of our common stock.
-Our directors, executive officers and other holders of our common stock are subject to lock-up agreements with the underwriters of our IPO under which they have agreed, subject to specific exceptions, not to sell any of our stock for 180 days following the date of our Prospectus.
-Following the expiration of such lock-up agreements, certain stockholders will be entitled, under our investors' rights agreement, to require us to register shares owned by them for public sale in the United States.
+Certain stockholders are entitled, under our investors' rights agreement, to require us to register shares owned by them for public sale in the United States.
 In addition, we filed a registration statement to register shares issued under our equity compensation plans.
-As a result, subject to the satisfaction of applicable exercise periods and the expiration or waiver of the lock-up agreements referred to above, the shares issued upon exercise of outstanding RSU awards will be available for immediate resale in the United States in the open market.
+As a result, the shares issued upon exercise of outstanding stock options or upon settlement of outstanding RSU awards will be available for immediate resale in the United States in the open market.